 |Installation activities will only take place during suitable weather windows.|

-BTAL’s preferred option is the installation of non-surface piercing tidal turbines at the site.
-Our preferred technology for the site is the non-surface piercing OpenHydro Open-Centre Turbine, with an appropriately developed Rochdale Design Envelope to allow consideration of alternative turbine technologies within the Project Description.
+BTAL’s preferred technology for the site is the non-surface piercing OpenHydro Open-Centre Turbine, with an appropriately developed Rochdale Design Envelope to allow consideration of alternative turbine technologies within the Project Description.
 However, there may be a requirement for some surface piercing elements, in particular for offshore hubs/substations.
-In addition, BTAL wishes to seek consent for a design envelope sufficiently broad to potentially include surface piercing turbine systems, as an alternative option.
+Consent will be sought for a design envelope sufficiently broad to potentially include surface piercing turbine systems, as an alternative option.

 Alternative technologies that are included within the design envolope are all horizontal axis turbines (HAT).
 A number of such turbines are currently being developed which may be either shrouded or unshrouded.
 Devices typically have three or more blades which rotate around a nacelle and may be of fixed or variable pitch.
 Power take-off and generation configurations vary, from utilising direct-drive solutions with no gearbox, through to marinised wind turbine nacelles.
 Commercial scale devices in development have rotor diameters of up to around 20m.
-Some illustrative examples of un-shrouded device types to be included for the purposes of a Scoping Opinion are outlined in Figures 4.6 to 4.10 below, but note this is not a definitive list.
-As can be seen, some of these devices have a single turbine per foundation/structure and some have multiple turbines per foundation/structure.
+Some illustrative examples are demonstrated in Figures 4.6-4.10 in the Scoping Report for the Brims Tidal Array.

 There are a range of potential support structures/foundation types which may be associated with HAT’s.
 These include monopile foundations (drilled socket in the seabed), multi-leg / braced structure (with pinned piles) or gravity bases (pinned or unpinned).
 If an alternative technology is selected for build out on the site, the final choice of support structure would be made post-consent, at a more advanced stage of the detailed design process.
 This approach is analogous to established practice for other offshore renewable energy developments.